couchbase/CouchbaseMock/README.md

 For each affected node, remove the item from both its _Disk_ and _Cache_ stores.
 This is equivalent to calling `uncache` and `unpersist` on the same item

-#### keyinfo

-This special command returns a JSON object containing the per-node status of a given key.
-The base object is a JSON array (`[]`).
-Each element in the array is a JSON object containing three fields.

-The nodes are ordered according to the server list received in the vBucket configuration.

-If the server is neither a replica nor a master for the given key, it is present as `null`.

-* Conf:
-    Configuration information about this node in relation to the keys' vBucket.
-    This is a JSON object containing two subfields:

-    * Index - the server index in the vBucket map for the given vBucket.
-If this is a master, the index will be `0`
-    * Type - Either `master` or `replica`

-* Cache:
-    This is a JSON object containing the status of the key as it resides in the node's _Cache_.
-If the item is not present within the node's cache, the object is empty; otherwise it contains these subfields:

-    * CAS The CAS value of the key as present within the storage domain
-    * Value the actual value of the key

-* Disk:
-    This carries the same semantics as `Cache`, only that it displays information relating to the node's _Disk_ storage domain.